codee-com/open-catalog/Checks/PWD002/README.md

 }
 ```

-Shared data scoping should not be used in this case without protecting the
+To protect the reduction operation, we can add an `atomic` directive from
-reduction operation.
-To do so, add an atomic directive, which ensures that only
+OpenMP, which ensures that only one thread performs the read/write operation at
-one thread performs the read/write operation at the same time.
+a given time:

 ```c
 void foo() {